alexanderpalsson/katacoda-scenarios/qlik-corectl/step6.md

 This step is about loading data from a webpage instead of a local file.
-Skip to the next step if you had enough of connections and loadscripts.
+Skip to the step 9 if you had enough of connections and loadscripts.

 # Load data from a html-page(webpage)